practicingruby/practicing-ruby-paid/posts/v6/006-recipes-method-bloat.md

-> **NOTE:** This issue of Practicing Ruby is the third of five content experiments
-> to be published in Volume 6.
-It intentionally breaks away from the traditional
+> **NOTE:** This issue of Practicing Ruby was one of several content experiments that was run in Volume 6.
+It uses a recipe-style format rather than the traditional long-form article format we use in most Practicing Ruby articles.
-> article format that we have developed over the years in the hopes of finding
-> new and interesting ways for you to level up your programming skills.
-The
-> primary purpose of these experiments is to get feedback from our readers, so
-> please do share your thoughts about each of them!

-In this article, we'll try out a format that's common in things like programming cookbooks, but new to Practicing Ruby: highly focused recipes.
-The basic structure of a recipe is to define a specific problem, show a good solution to it, and then discuss that solution along with other alternatives and related points of interests.

-You'll find that the content that follows is much shorter than the average Practicing Ruby article, while maintaining a similar level of density.
-Please leave a comment letting me know whether you like this style or not, and what suggestions you might have for improving it!

----

 **Problem: A method has many parameters, making it hard to remember its interface.**